Behind the Scenes of OpenStack Microservice Architecture

 Glance (Image Service)

 Glance serves as the image service of OpenStack, facilitating the discovery, registration, and retrieval of virtual machine images through the network.
-These images are kept in a wide range of supported back-end systems with object storage such as Swift or S3 being the most popular one.
+These images are kept in a wide range of supported back-end systems with object storage such as Swift, S3 or Ceph RBD being the most popular ones.

 By maintaining a catalog of pre-configured images, Glance streamlines the deployment process and allows launching instances from standardized images with ease.
-It allows users and admins to import and export images in different formats (Raw, VHD, VMDK, QCOW2, AMI) supporting all kinds of hypervisors.
+It allows users and admins to import and export images in different formats (Raw, VHD, VMDK, QCOW2, AMI) supporting all kinds of hypervisors including the most popular choice which is KVM.

 Last, but not least – Glance supports image signing and does validation of signatures to ensure security of your cloud and prevent possible supply chain attacks.